jeroennoten/webpack-stream/readme.md

 ```

 ## Release History
+* 3.2.1 - Fix the problem that the plugin stops working after a syntax error when in watching mode (@jeroennoten).
 * 3.2.0 - Ability to use multiple compilers (@saschagehlich).
 * 3.1.0 - Better error output (@hi-q).
 * 3.0.1 - Fix fonts being passed through streams (@mattlewis92).